panditp1/ASE285-individual-password-app/doc/README.md

 ## Final Notes

-I followed the instructions and did the project on my own.
-Everything works, and I tested it using the example cases.
-I am happy with how it turned out!
+I followed the instructions and did the project.
+Everything works and I tested it using the example cases.
+I am happy with how it turned out.